prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

    How long into the future do we provide signing and denomination keys to clients?

+TERMS_DIR
+   Directory where the terms of service of the exchange operator can be fund.
+The directory must contain sub-directories for every supported language, using the two-character language code in lower case, i.e. "en/" or "fr/".
+Each subdirectory must then contain files with the terms of service in various formats.
+The basename of the file of the current policy must be specified under TERMS_ETAG.
+The extension defines the mime type.
+Supported extensions include "html", "htm", "txt", "pdf", "jpg", "jpeg", "png" and "gif".
+For example, using a TERMS_ETAG of "0", the structure could be the following:
+   - $TERMS_DIR/en/0.pdf
+   - $TERMS_DIR/en/0.html
+   - $TERMS_DIR/en/0.txt
+   - $TERMS_DIR/fr/0.pdf
+   - $TERMS_DIR/fr/0.html
+   - $TERMS_DIR/de/0.txt

+TERMS_ETAG
+   Basename of the file(s) in the TERMS_DIR with the current terms of service.
+The value is also used for the "Etag" in the HTTP request to control caching.
+Whenever the terms of service change, the TERMS_ETAG MUST also change, and old values MUST NOT be repeated.
+For example, the date or version number of the terms of service SHOULD be used for the Etag.
+If there are minor (i.e. spelling) fixes to the terms of service, the TERMS_ETAG probably SHOULD NOT be changed.
+However, whenever users must approve the new terms, the TERMS_ETAG MUST change.

+PRIVACY_DIR
+   Works the same as TERMS_DIR, just for the privacy policy.
+PRIVACY_ETAG
+   Works the same as TERMS_ETAG, just for the privacy policy.

 EXCHANGE POSTGRES BACKEND DATABASE OPTIONS
 ------------------------------------------